cybercongress/cybercongress/blog/2019-03-04-ultimate-commands-guide_v2.md

   --chain-id=<testnet_chain_id>
   ```

-  That it.
-This is very useful ability for using cyberdcli and troubleshooting.
+  That's it.
+This is very a useful ability for using cyberdcli and troubleshooting.

 ## Glossary

   **Bandwidth** - The recovered unit of your account.
 Used to complete transactions in the cyberd blockchain.
-The amount of your bandwidth calculates like:
+The amount of your bandwidth calculates like this:

   `your_cyb_tokens / all_cyb_tokens_in_cyberd * 2000*1000*100`.

-  Messages cost is `500` (exclude link).
+  Message cost is `500` (exclude link).
 Transaction consists of one or more messages `m_1, m_2, ..., m_n`.
 Transaction cost is `300 + c_1 + c_2 ... + c_n`, where `c_i` - cost of `m_i` message.
 Full bandwidth regeneration time is 86400 blocks (24 hours)

   **commission** -  tokens that you've earned with validation.
-You can take them at any time.
+You can redeem them at any time.

   **illiquid tokens** - non-transferable tokens that you've delegated to the validator.
 Delegation process duration - 1 block. **Unbonding** process, or taking back share - 3 weeks.